 You’ve probably had some experience with copywriting for your product pages and homepage, but your use of it outside of those areas might be minimal.
 So, you might want to get your creative writing skills ready because you’ll need them.

 On the category pages, copywriting has its perks.
-It informs shoppers what each category contains, it makes the page appear less bare, and it provides important background clues to search engines.
+It informs shoppers what each category contains, makes the page appear less bare, and provides essential background clues to search engines.

 Here’s another example from Patagonia and their simple yet straightforward and catchy copywriting: